-By the end of this article, we hope that you have a good idea of the cost of your perfect sleeve tattoo so that you can schedule your appointment and get that work of art on your body.
+By the end of this article, we hope you have a good idea of the cost of your perfect sleeve tattoo so that you can schedule your appointment and get that work of art on your body.

 If you have no clue about which design to get, you need to slow down and spend a bit of time looking at the kind of sleeve tattoos that other dudes are getting for some ideas.

 This is the leading factor in determining the price a tattoo artist charges.
-A professional tattooist will charge more for his/her service.
+A professional tattooist will charge more for their service.
 They usually charge by the hour but will charge per piece if the tattoo is small and can be finished in one sitting.

 Tattoos with only one color are cheaper than those with many colors.
-The reason for this is that colored tattoos require more detail and that means more time and more cash (as the artist will usually charge by the hour).
+The reason for this is that colored tattoos require more detail, and that means more time and more cash (as the artist will usually charge by the hour).

-In the United States, a full sleeve piece can cost thousands of bucks in metropolitan areas, but only hundreds in a small town or a different country.
+In the United States, a full sleeve piece can cost thousands of bucks in metropolitan areas but only hundreds in a small town or a different country.
 As a rough guide, getting a tattoo in California is about double the cost of getting one in Arkansas.

 Yes, you can!
 We recently came across a website that will create a custom design tattoo just for you!

 Designing a custom tattoo properly takes 5x longer than actually getting your tattoo completed.
-Their professional artists spend hours researching quality references and making sure the composition flows perfectly together.
+Their professional artists spend hours researching quality references and ensuring the composition flows perfectly together.
 Whether you’re looking for a simple tattoo design, custom tattoo sleeve, cover-up, or a personalized memorial, they would love to help you with your design.

 As you start shopping around for tattoo prices, you’ll soon realize that prices can vary quite a lot.
 But to keep things simple, the industry standard is around $150 per hour for experienced tattoo artists in the United States.